aahlijia/table-recognition/README.md

 ## Usage

-You can use the raw model for detecting the structure (like rows, columns) in tables.
+You can use the raw model for detecting tables in documents.
 See the [documentation](https://huggingface.co/docs/transformers/main/en/model_doc/table-transformer) for more info.